HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking for hidden files and directories ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Found the following hidden files and directories:
-      .travis.yml
-    These were most likely included in error.
-See section ‘Package
+    Packages required but not available: 'vsn', 'RcmdrMisc'

-    structure’ in the ‘Writing R Extensions’ manual.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # obfuscatoR